American black bear

 The American black bear (Ursus americanus), or simply black bear, is a species of medium-sized bear which is endemic to North America.
 It is the continent's smallest and most widely distributed bear species.
 It is an omnivore, with a diet varying greatly depending on season and location.
-It typically lives in largely forested areas; it will leave forests in search of food and is sometimes attracted to human communities due to the immediate availability of food.
+It primarily inhabits forested regions, but may venture beyond forest boundaries in search of food.
+Individuals are occasionally drawn to human settlements due to the availability of easily accessible food sources.

 The International Union for Conservation of Nature (IUCN) lists the American black bear as a least-concern species because of its widespread distribution and a large population, estimated to be twice that of all other bear species combined.
 Along with the brown bear (Ursus arctos), it is one of the two modern bear species not considered by the IUCN to be globally threatened with extinction.

 Taxonomy

 The American black bear is not closely related to the brown bear or polar bear, though all three species are found in North America; genetic studies reveal that they split from a common ancestor 5.05 million years ago (mya).
 American and Asian black bears are considered sister taxa and are more closely related to each other than to the other modern species of bears.